ahmedabdullayev/iban-checker/README.md

 - List of IBANs check

 ### Instructions
-- To run test use: npm run test:unit
+- To run tests use: first download my project, then use commands: npm install, npm run server, npm run test:unit
 - To run my app on your computer - go to https://keen-wiles-3b7173.netlify.app/ : or download my project from Github
 ### Text file upload with IBANs (1 IBAN per line)
 ![](listUpload.png)